WanjohiSammy/WanjohiSammy/README.md

 - 👋 Hi there!
 I'm a passionate C# Software Engineer at Microsoft, actively contributing to the OData library and Microsoft Graph.
-I love solving complex problems through coding and continuously learning new technologies.
+I love solving complex problems through coding (Code Efficiency & Performance) and continuously learning new technologies.
 Let's build something amazing together!

 - 🔭 **Current Focus:** Enhancing the OData library and exploring advanced C# features.
 - 🌱 **Learning:** Deep diving into cloud computing and microservices architecture.